BartoszKubica/DotBootstrap/README.md

 Project contains infrastructure code for CQRS, DDD and persistance of data.

 ## Messaging
 `IServiceCollection.AddMessaging(ICommandPipelineConfigurator commandConfiguration, IQueryPipelineConfigurator queryConfiguration)` extension method allows to register all required services.
 Method accepts delegates which allows to configure pipeline items.
 Pipeline items can be add globally to every command/query or it can be add to specific command or query.
 It is also required to use `IServiceCollection.AddDotBootstrap` method to register necessary services.
-Commands and query can be dispatched by `ICommandQueryDispatcher`
+Commands and queries can be dispatched by `ICommandQueryDispatcher`

 ### Commands